nicorellius/acrosite/README.md

 # Acrostic Tees
 #### Updated 2020-01-20

-There is a T-shirt that one of the developers wears every Thursday, which features something called an 'Acrostic':
+There is a T-shirt that a friend wears Thursday, which features something called an 'Acrostic':

 So
 Happy